TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Improving Graphicionado

-We optimized Graphicionado by adding new Einsums to the cascade to take advantage of the sparsity of $R$.
-This change requires a corresponding change in \specname's \emph{mapping}, \emph{format}, and \emph{binding} specifications.
+GraphDynS~\cite{graphdyns} optimizes Graphicionado by adding new Einsums to the cascade to take advantage of the sparsity of $R$.
 Figure~\ref{fig:novel:sparse_access} shows the updated cascade.
 Building an additional intermediate $MP$ (Line~\ref{line:sa:mp}), containing the values of $P0$ that can be modified, decreases the memory traffic incurred by $P0$ and the number of apply operations the accelerator needs to perform.
 Filtering the writes to $P0$ with $M$ (Line~\ref{line:sa:p1}) also decreases the memory traffic.
-We further improve the design by changing the format of the graph from an edge-list representation to a CSR-like representation, which requires changing only the \emph{format} specification.
+GraphDynS implements this optimization by keeping a 256-element bitmap, where each bit corresponds to $1 / 256$th of the vertices.
+In \specname, this manifests as an additional $\mathsf{uniform\_shape}$ partitioning.
+If the bit is 1, the accelerator eagerly loads the entire partition of vertex properties.
+GraphDynS further improves upon Graphicionado by changing the format of the graph from an edge-list representation to CSR.
 This format change eliminates unnecessary reloading of the source vertex ID and removes the loading of the edge weight for algorithms that do not use it (e.g., BFS).

+We optimize this design by removing the partitioning, allowing us to only load the property and perform the apply on vertices that are actually modified during the processing phase.
+Our proposed accelerator also implements the format optimization.